What does Washington’s offense do well? We’ll find out Saturday night in Arizona

 What does Washington’s offense do well?

 The answer is hardly obvious — and six games in, that’s the issue.
-As they prepare to meet Arizona in the desert on Saturday night, the 4-2 Huskies rank tied for second in the Pac-12 in rushing touchdowns (11), fourth in rushing offense (174 yards per game), fifth in yards per carry (4.83), sixth in scoring offense (34 points per game), seventh in completion percentage (65.8), eighth in pass efficiency rating (149.25), eighth in yards per attempt (8.0), eighth in total offense (418.7 yards per game) and ninth in passing offense (244.7 yards per game).
+As they prepare to meet Arizona in the desert Saturday night, the 4-2 Huskies rank tied for second in the Pac-12 in rushing touchdowns (11), fourth in rushing offense (174 yards per game), fifth in yards per carry (4.83), sixth in scoring offense (34 points per game), seventh in completion percentage (65.8), eighth in pass efficiency rating (149.25), eighth in yards per attempt (8.0), eighth in total offense (418.7 yards per game) and ninth in passing offense (244.7 yards per game).

 Or, in simpler terms: the Huskies’ ground game has been less than dominant, but more than mediocre.